 Here are links to a few articles on family literacy I wrote in those years:

 On My Own Camino

 After Jantzenbooks, Inc., went out of business, my interest in and love of the Camino de Santiago grew: I went there in 2008, 2011, and 2013.
-And in writing multiple drafts of The Peregrino Kids (which is my working title), I’ve learned everything I know about how to write for the middle-grades audience.
+And in writing multiple drafts of WALK: Jamie Bacon’s Secret Mission on the Camino de Santiago, I learned everything I know about how to write for the middle-grades audience.
 What a camino, what a journey of discovery, challenge, and expansion that’s been (and still is).

 More Formal Credentials and Other Bio Stuff

 I have a B.A. in English from Bethel College, North Newton, Kansas; an M.Ed. in Psychology of Reading from Temple University, Philadelphia, Pa.; an M.A. in Spiritual (Applied) Psychology from the University of Santa Monica, Ca; and an Ed.D. in Educational Leadership and Policy Studies from Temple University.

 I grew up in India as a child of Mennonite missionaries, which probably explains my interest in travel.
 Growing up, I attended the famous Woodstock School, an excellent boarding school in the Himalayan foothills.
 As a single parent, I raised my beautiful dancer daughter in Philadelphia.
 And nowadays when our schedules permit, I love spending time and taking trips with my two grandchildren in California.
-Yep, life is vey good.
+Yep, life is very good.